 A table runner.
 If you keep your tablecloth neutral, your runner is where you can add a little more style.
 This Italian washed linen runner, also from Williams-Sonoma, is on sale right now!
 A warm color works well for Thanksgiving, but if you opt for the deep green shade and it can do double-duty for Christmas too.

-If you’re doing a large or elaborate centerpiece as we did at our table, stick with a solid color, adding interest through texture rather than pattern.
-Keeping it simple with a few candlesticks or tea lights and bud vases?
-Do it up and go bold.
+If you’re doing a large or elaborate centerpiece as we did at our table, stick with a solid color and add interest through your table runner.

 A salad fork, dinner fork, knife, and soup spoon.
 Gold flatware is chic and striking without being distracting.
 I adore this gold flatware set from CB2 because the teardrop handles feel soft and organic, as opposed to the hard lines in other flatware sets.